nour608/nour608/README.md

 <!-- Add an introductory paragraph about yourself -->
 I am a Security Researcher | Smart Contract Engineer with a passion for breaking/building software and finding bugs, specializing in Smart Contract Development/Auditing.

-### About me

-- 🔭 I'm currently working as a Smart contract engineer and Auditing contests on contests platforms.
-- ❤️ Generally, I'm truly passionate about **Decentralized applications, Developing and Auditing Smart contracts, Ethereum, Bitcoin, Zero-knowledge proofs, and Learning new technology daily**.
+- Generally, I'm truly passionate about **Decentralized applications, Developing and Auditing Smart contracts, Ethereum, Bitcoin, Zero-knowledge proofs, and Learning new technology daily**.

 ### 💻 OSs